 Sadly, Nuevo Vallarta lacks a central community area like Puerto Vallarta.
 So if you want to wander around and enjoy sea views and cute shops, then you should take the short journey to Puerto Vallarta.
 You can take the public bus, grab an Uber, or rent a car.
 Get dropped off as close to the Malecon as you can and then walk down to the bridge.
 When you cross the bridge you will see some steps to your left, walk down them and wander through the market.
 From here you can either walk back the way you came or turn in and walk back through the streets.

 Whale Watching in Nuevo Vallarta runs from December through to March.
-It’s my favourite time of the year!
+It’s my favorite time of the year!
 If you pack some binoculars you can often see them from the shore jumping around which is so cool.
-But if you want to get up close and personal then you will need to book a whale watching tour.
+But if you want to get up close and personal then you will need to book a whale-watching tour.
 There are so many you can choose from so it really depends on what other activities and level of comfort you want.

 From Nuevo Vallarta, Islas Marietas is very accessible.
-You can book a Islas Marietas tour from Nuevo Vallarta, or make your own way to Punta de Mita and take a tour from there.
+You can book a Marietas Islands tour from Nuevo Vallarta, or make your own way to Punta de Mita and take a tour from there.
 If the Islas Marietas tour you are booking costs under $100 USD then they are NOT going to be taking you to the secret beach.
 They will just be taking you around the islands.
 So if you want to actually visit the secret beach then you need to be very clear about it with the tour guide.
 The tour does include a short swim to get to the island, and you will be provided with a life jacket and helmet to wear for your safety.
-Click here to read my full write up of the Islas Marietas tour.

 I did the most wonderful cultural tour in Bucerias recently with Human Connections, and I really can’t recommend it enough.
 During the tour we went to visit the homes of 3 Nayarit locals: Francisco a ceramist, Rolando a weaver, and Nallely a restaurant owner and amazing chef.
 It was not only a fun way to spend half a day, but it was also very informative.
 I learned so much about each of their crafts and was truly inspired by their talents.
 Trust me, you don’t want to miss doing one of these tours!
 Click here to book.